Instructions and Learnings

 - When traveling to remote areas where there is no access to medical facilities or physicians it is recommended you are knowledgeable about the medications you may be carrying such as when to use which antibiotic etc

 - Knowing the languages just makes you travel experience that much richer and more fun.
 We struggled to learn French it is a difficult language but it certainly helped to speak a little when traveling in West Africa.
 The ability to speak with the locals adds significantly to the enjoyment of your experience as a traveler.
-We are now committed to learning Spanish for Central and South America.
+We were committed to learning Spanish for Central and South America.
 There are certainly lots of organizations in North America that offer Latin American Spanish and it is a wonderful language to learn, much easier for me than French.

 Getting Directions in French